HeyMarcy/react-chat/README.md

 ## ToDos:

-• get userLocation into message or somehow reference it in the message.
+• get userLocation into message or somehow reference it in the message. <br>
-• put on Heroku
+• put on Heroku <br>

 ## Usage